 Etretat: Falaise D’Amont

 At the other end of the beach, steep steps lead up to the top of Falaise D’Amont.
-Alternatively, if you don’t fancy the climb, a road train will whisk you up there for €6.50.
+Alternatively, if you don’t fancy the climb, take the road train.

 There are panoramic views of the beach and the arches from the summit’s plateau.
 The grey stone Chapelle Notre Dame de la Garde keeps watch over the rocks below.
 In the centre of the large car park, there is the arrow-like monument dedicated to Nungesser and Coli, two French pilots who attempted the first non-stop flight from Paris to New York in 1927.